Voir la page en français

 The Institut of Plant Sciences - Paris-Saclay.
 South façade

-At IPS2, we want to better understand the molecular and genetic mechanisms controlling plant growth and their regulation by endogenous and exogenous signals of biotic and abiotic origins.
+At IPS2, we want to better understand the molecular and genetic mechanisms controlling plant growth and their regulation by endogenous and exogenous environmental signals of biotic (symbiotic and pathogens) and abiotic origins, notably in the context of climate change.
+Analysis of these mechanisms is conducted in an integrated manner at cellular, organ and whole plant levels.